netguru/mobile-security-checklist/Handbooks/01-Shared/SD.3-Secure-application-logging.md

 ```

 #### **Mask sensitive data in your logs**
-Make sure that logging system that you are using allows to mask data in the logs if device is not running in debug mode.
+Make sure that logging system that you are using allows to mask data in the logs if the device is not running in debug mode.
 For example native iOS solution, OSLog, allows us to mark values put into logs as private:
 ```swift
 os_log(.default, log: log, "Current user phone: %{private}@", user.phoneNumber)
 ```

 ### Android
-Currently most common logging library for Android is Timber, making sure that no sensitive information are logged in production is as simple as planting debug tree only in debug mode as described.
+Currently the most common logging library for Android is Timber, making sure that no sensitive information is logged in production is as simple as planting a debug tree only in debug mode as described.

 In your Application class onCreate method check if BuildConfig is debug and plant the tree, that’s all.
 ```kotlin